DrSleep/light-weight-refinenet/README.md

 ## More projects to check out

-Our most recent work on real-time joint semantic segmentation and depth estimation is built on top of Light-Weight RefineNet with MobileNet-v2.
+1. Our most recent work on real-time joint semantic segmentation and depth estimation is built on top of Light-Weight RefineNet with MobileNet-v2.
 Check out the paper [here](https://arxiv.org/abs/1809.04766); the models are soon to be released!
+2. RefineNet-101 trained on PASCAL VOC is available [here](https://github.com/DrSleep/refinenet-pytorch)

 ## License